vivianmiranda/cocoa3_testing/README.md

 The underlying reason for `AccuracyBoost` inefficiency is that this flag raises the required accuracy of multiple modules in CAMB.
 The appropriate boost should be adjusted until the $\chi^2$ of the adopted experiments remain stable.

-The crucial point to note is that not all CAMB modules need a higher boost factor for a stable experiment's $\chi^2$ to be achieved.
+The crucial point to note is that not all CAMB modules need a higher boost factor.
 The Python function `set_accuracy`,  located in the file `$ROOTDIR/external_modules/code/CAMB/camb`, can be modified for a more fine-tuned change to CAMB accuracy.

 Below is an example of possible modifications.
 We do not implement such changes by default in `$ROOTDIR/external_modules/code/CAMB/`: